Grayson Hall: Career

 Hall enjoyed an active stage career in New York City.
 Her theater credits include roles in off-Broadway productions of influential avant-garde plays including Six Characters in Search of an Author by Luigi Pirandello (Phoenix Theatre, 1955).
 She also appeared as the madam Irma in the first New York production of The Balcony by Jean Genet for more than a year at the Circle in the Square Theatre Downtown in Greenwich Village.

 Having guest-starred on various television programs during the mid-1950s, Hall made her film debut in 1961 in Run Across the River.
-She also appeared in Satan in High Heels as a cabaret club owner, but she later disavowed the film.
+She also appeared in Satan in High Heels as Pepe, a cabaret club owner, but she later disavowed the film.

 In September 1963, Hall traveled to Puerto Vallarta, Mexico to play the role of Judith Fellowes in John Huston's film version of The Night of the Iguana, based on the original play by Tennessee Williams.
-She was nominated for an Academy Award in the category of Best Supporting Actress for her performance.
+She was nominated for an Academy Award in the category of Best Supporting Actress at the 37th Academy Awards for her performance.

-Hall portrayed a kidnapped bank teller in Walt Disney Productions' That Darn Cat! in 1965.
-She appeared on an episode of The Man from U.N.C.L.E. in 1967.
+Hall portrayed Margaret Miller, a kidnapped bank teller in Walt Disney Productions' That Darn Cat! in 1965.
+She appeared on "The Pieces of Fate Affair", an episode of The Man from U.N.C.L.E. in 1967.

 Dark Shadows

 Hall's best-known television role was as Dr. Julia Hoffman on Dark Shadows.
 She portrayed the loyal confidant and friend of the vampire Barnabas Collins (Jonathan Frid).
-Other key roles that she played on the show were those of Countess Natalie Dupres; Magda Rakosi, a Gypsy; Hoffman, a Mrs. Danvers-type housekeeper; Julia Collins; and Constance Collins, sister of Brutus Collins.
-She also appeared in both Dark Shadows feature films: in House of Dark Shadows again as Dr. Julia Hoffman, and in Night of Dark Shadows as a new character, housekeeper Carlotta Drake.
+Other key roles that she played on the show were those of Countess Natalie du Pres; Magda Rakosi, a Gypsy; Hoffman, a Mrs. Danvers–type housekeeper; Julia Collins; and Constance Collins, sister of Brutus Collins (Louis Edmonds).
+She also appeared in both Dark Shadows feature films: in House of Dark Shadows (1970) again as Dr. Julia Hoffman, and in Night of Dark Shadows (1971) as a new character, housekeeper Carlotta Drake.

 Later career

 After Dark Shadows ended, Hall portrayed reporter Marge Grey on All My Children for a short period in 1973.
 She continued acting on stage in Jean Genet's The Screens (1971–72) and in Happy End (1977) with Meryl Streep and Christopher Lloyd.

 In the 1970s, Hall appeared on several television films, including Gargoyles (ABC), filmed in New Mexico with Cornel Wilde, and the Dan Curtis television film The Great Ice Rip-Off (ABC) with Lee J. Cobb and Gig Young.
 She starred in the mystery film The Two Deaths of Sean Doolittle (ABC), which was written by her husband Sam Hall.

 Hall appeared in the Broadway premiere of The Suicide (1980) with Derek Jacobi and appeared opposite Geraldine Page, Carrie Nye and Madeleine Sherwood in an off-Broadway revival of The Madwoman of Chaillot.

-Her last onscreen role was as Euphemia Ralston (Delila's scheming mother) on the soap opera One Life to Live from July 1982 until April 1983.
+Her last onscreen role was as Delilah Ralston (Shelly Burch)'s scheming mother Euphemia Ralston on the soap opera One Life to Live from July 1982 until April 1983.